kylejcho/kylejcho/README.md

 ### Hi there, I'm Kyle 👋

-I am a creative, detail-oriented, and passionate software engineer who is obssesed with turning impossible ideas into reality.
-Get in touch with me and let me hear what ideas you have!
+#### I am a creative, detail-oriented, and passionate software engineer who is obssesed with turning impossible ideas into reality. <br> Get in touch with me and let me hear what ideas you have!

 Currently looking to bring my skills to a front-end role.